its-danny/kindara/README.md

 variant and sent to `EventWriter<ParsedCommand>`.
 This system belongs to the `Input` system set that runs _before_ bevys `CoreSet::Update`.
 - On every game tick, command systems will iterate through `EventReader<ParsedCommand>` and act on their respective events.

+**Positions**

+A `Tile` is the only entity with a `Position` and its position is relative to the `Zone` it belongs to.
+All other positioned entites are children of a tile.

 ## License

 Licensed under either of [Apache License, Version 2.0](https://github.com/its-danny/aureus/blob/main/LICENSE-APACHE)